roytang/blog/content/post/2021/04/fatws/index.md

 - Bucky and Sam have great chemistry, even though they start out annoyed at each other
 - pacing is a bit odd at times; feels more like an extended movie than a weekly episodic series (especially compared to Wandavision, which took advantage of the weekly format really well)
 - although a complete story by itself, this one felt more of a setup for future MCU storylines (again compared to Wandavision)
-- while overall the season was good, I find Wandavision was the clearly better watch for me, though I suppose your mileage may vary is your preference is for action sequences
+- while overall the season was good, I find Wandavision was the clearly better watch for me, though I suppose your mileage may vary if your preference is for action sequences

 Ending spoilers follow: